 Whether you use an app or a spreadsheet to create a budget, once you see all your income and expenses laid out, you can start planning for how to pay off debt.
 Subtract your fixed expenses from your income – that’s your free cash flow.
 That money is what you have available to cover variable costs and pay down debt.

 There’s nothing like an unexpected car repair coming to ruin all your plans to get out of debt.
 Life will continue to happen while you’re focused on how to pay off your debt, which is why you need an emergency savings account.

 If you’re wondering how to pay off debt and save, consider ways to reduce monthly bills.
-Lowering monthly expenses frees up money that can be put towards paying down debt.
+Lowering monthly expenses frees up money that can be put toward paying down debt.

 Are there any unnecessary expenses that can be cut?
 Maybe drop Netflix or cable for a few months to save money and free up time for a side hustle.
-If the heating bills have been out of control, many utility companies offer free energy audits, which would identify changes you could make to lower them.
+If the heating bills have been out of control, many utility companies offer free energy audits, which would identify changes you could make to curb utility costs.

 Having a side hustle has almost become an American institution, right up there with apple pie.
 Many people now maximize free time by making jewelry to sell on Etsy, driving for a ride-sharing service or dog-sitting.
 The answer to “how do I pay off my debt?” could be brainstorming ways to earn extra cash.

 What are your hobbies?
 Do you have any special skills you could monetize?
 Which side gigs would work with your daily schedule?
 Find a way to secure extra cash flow and apply those earnings to paying off debts.